JackAdams/meteor-transactions/README.md

 		});
 		tx.commit();

 	_Note: the options can also be passed as follows: `Players.insert({name:"New player"},{tx:{instant:true}});`.
 This can be used to avoid potential namespace collisions with other packages that use the same options hash, such as `aldeed:collection2`.
-As soon as a option hash is passed as the value for `tx` (instead of `true`), the transaction method won't consider any other options except those in that hash._
+As soon as an option hash is passed as the value for `tx` (instead of `true`), the transaction method won't consider any other options except those in that hash._

-5. For single actions that auto-commit, you can pass a callback function instead of the options hash or, if you want some options _and_ a callback, as the parameter after the options parameter.
-In rare situation you might find you need to pass your callback function explicitly as `callback` in the options hash.
-E.g. `tx.remove(Posts,post,{instant:true,callback:function(err,res) { console.log(this,err,res)}});`.
+5. For single actions that auto-commit, you can pass a callback function instead of the options hash or, if you want some options _and_ a callback, as the parameter after the options hash.
+In rare situations you might find you need to pass your callback function explicitly as `callback` in the options hash. e.g. `tx.remove(Posts,post,{instant:true,callback:function(err,res) { console.log(this,err,res)}});`.
 Note that callbacks are __not__ fired on every action in a `tx.start() ... tx.commit()` block.
 In this scenario, a single callback can be passed as the parameter of the `commit` function, as follows: `tx.commit(function(err,res) { console.log(this,err,res); });`.
-In the callback: `err` is a `Meteor.Error` if the transaction was unsuccessful; `res` takes a value of `true` if the transaction was successful and will be falsey if the transaction was rolled back; `this` is an object of the form `{transaction_id:<transaction_id>,writes:<an object containing all inserts, updates and removes>}` (`writes` is not set for unsuccessful transactions).
+In the callback: `err` is a `Meteor.Error` if the transaction was unsuccessful; `res` takes the value(s) of the new _id for transactions that contain insert operations (string or array of strings), or `true` for transactions comprising only updates and removes if the transaction was successful; `res` will be `false` if the transaction was rolled back; in the callback, `this` is an object of the form `{transaction_id:<transaction_id>,writes:<an object containing all inserts, updates and removes>}` (`writes` is not set for unsuccessful transactions).

 6. Another option is `overridePermissionCheck`: `tx.remove(Posts,post,{overridePermissionCheck:true});`.
 This is only useful on a server-side method call (see 9.) and can be used when your `tx.checkPermission` function is a little over-zealous.
 Be sure to wrap your transaction calls in some other permission check logic if you're going to `overridePermissionCheck` from a Meteor method.